cph-sodas/cph-sodas.github.io/docs/server/access.md

 !!! note

-    Windows users can use the build in command prompt, or download [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/tutorials/ssh) for a better experience.
+    Windows users can use the build in command prompt to run the following commands, or download [Windows Terminal](https://learn.microsoft.com/en-us/windows/terminal/tutorials/ssh) for a better experience.

 ### Terminal